lsowa/tayloranalysis/README.md

 This is the optimal method to identify not only first order feature importance, but also higher order importance (i.e. the importance of combined features).

+This module can be applied to each differentiable pytorch model with a scalar output value.

 ## Installation
 ```
 pip install --user git+https://github.com/lsowa/tayloranalysis.git